-OPEN FILMS celebrates over a fifteen years of producing commercials, films and documentaries.
-Recent work includes a documentary on Frankie Valli and the Four Seasons and a coffee commercial with over 30 dancers that Mark directed in New York City.
+OPEN FILMS celebrates over a eighteen years of producing content from commercials, films and documentaries.
 Open Films clients include such notable companies and organizations from Nikon to Microsoft; The Clinton Foundation to General Electric.
-Our clients are from around the world and we have provided production services to Japanese, Taiwanese, German, French, Brittish, Russian, New Zealand, Lebanese and Italian companies.
+Our clients are from around the world and we have provided production services to Brittish, French, German, Italian, Japanese, Lebanese, New Zealand, Russian, Taiwanese and Thai companies.

 The feature documentary André - The Voice of Wine, the story of Mark's grand uncle André Tchelistcheff who is considered one of the father's of California wine was known as the "Dean of American Wine," premiered at Berlin International Film Festival.
 Go to andrethevoiceofwine.com for more information.

 A LOOK IN THE PAST....

 Productions were shot from Napa to Japan, Russia to France.
 We shot new promos for NIKON and GERBER among others as well as continued work on the feature documentary "Andre - The Voice of Wine".
 Mark in the spring of 2011 went as a volunteer, this time to Fukushima, Japan, where the devastation from the aftermath of the earthquake and tsunami were catastrophic.

 OPEN FILMS 2010